-Leonard G. Feld, MD, has been a senior healthcare executive for more than 25 years with leadership roles at four health systems on the East Coast.
+Leonard G. Feld, MD, PhD, has been a senior healthcare executive for more than 25 years with leadership roles at four health systems on the East Coast.
 Over the years, he has also supported the successful opening of two children’s hospitals.
 He works with hospital leaders on strategies to improve clinical, financial, and operational outcomes and efficiency.

 Dr. Feld was recruited to Nicklaus Children’s Hospital to be the first president of the new physician organization, Pediatric Specialists of America.
 In this role, he worked to recruit medical and surgical specialists to deliver care throughout South Florida, as well as provide strategic direction around regional growth, marketing, telemedicine programs, information systems, and operational efficiency, including quality of care metrics to support each discipline.